Notifications

 • your baby will have a total of more than 40 characters in their last name

-If any of the above exceptions apply to you or you have questions about using special characters, contact Vital Statistics for special instructions.
+If any of the above exceptions apply to you or you have questions about using special characters, do not register the birth using the Online Birth Registry; contact Vital Statistics for special instructions.

-After you have registered your baby’s information online and Vital Statistics receives notice from the medical professional that assisted with the birth (for example, physician, registered midwife), Vital Statistics completes your child’s registration if all the requirements are met.
+After you registered your baby’s information online and Vital Statistics receives notice from the medical professional that assisted with the birth (for example, physician, midwife), Vital Statistics will complete your baby's registration if all the requirements are met.

 Register an unassisted birth

-A special registration process is required when a physician, registered midwife, nurse or nurse practitioner did NOT assist with the birth.
+A special registration process is required when a physician, midwife, nurse or nurse practitioner did not assist with the birth.

 To register an unassisted birth, supporting evidence is required.
-There are 2 kinds of evidence that can be provided depending on if the child and mother/person who gave birth attend a medical facility within 48 hours of the child’s birth.
+There are 2 kinds of evidence that can be provided depending on if the baby and mother/person who gave birth go to a medical facility within 48 hours of the baby's birth.

 The following outlines the general process required to register an unassisted birth in Alberta.